decredcommunity/outreach/community-organizer-playbook.md

 3. Management of various social media accounts (Twitter, Reddit, LinkedIn, Facebook, etc.).
 This role requires you to follow the Social Media Guidelines, and also generate original content from within your geographic area on a regular business that contributes positively to the wider Decred ecosystem.
 4. Acquire and distribute Decred promotional items as necessary, following proper branding standards from https://github.com/decred/dcrdesign/releases
 5. Manage partnerships within the wider crypto ecosystem, including exchanges, wallets, investment funds, accelerators, fintech, journalists, universities and so on.
 These connections should be leveraged to increase DCR availability, awareness, and event attendance.
 6. Serve as a generator of leads and opportunities for the project as a whole.
 Community Organizers operate exclusively in major, strategic, global markets where meaningful events take place.
-It’s your role to network opportunities for Decred to speak at and attend larger conferences in an advantaged way.
+It's your role to network opportunities for Decred to speak at and attend larger conferences in an advantaged way.
 This means penetrating ranks of organizers and early entrants/influencers of the crypto community.
-7. When Decred comes to your town for an event, it’s your role to provide logistical support to the team.
+7. When Decred comes to your town for an event, it's your role to provide logistical support to the team.
 This means coordinating with the events planner on where to stay, eat, and planning meetings with partners.
 8. Sharing information on a regular basis in Decred chats and social media regarding events, learnings, best practices, etc. Knowledge transfer enables learning, while the simple act of sharing information demonstrates the vibrancy of our community.

 ### Measurement